secretium/docs/docs/parts/block_more-info-configuration.md

 ::: tip Configuration of the project

-More information about the **Secretium** settings and parameters, see on the [Configuration](/complete-user-guide/configuration) page.
+More information about the **Secretium** settings and parameters, see on the [Default config](/complete-user-guide/default-config) section.
 :::